 5. Eggs are great value, easy to cook and delicious

-6. Research supports inclusion of up to six eggs a week as part of a healthy balanced diet, low in saturated fat
+6. Research supports the inclusion of up to six eggs a week as part of a healthy balanced diet, low in saturated fat